paulmdorr/lunaWidgets/README.md

 #### `widget.store`

 A reactive state object.
-Assigning to it or mutating any property automatically triggers a re-render via DOM diffing — only changed nodes are updated.
+Assigning to it or mutating any property automatically triggers a re-render via DOM diffing; only changed nodes are updated.

 Replace the whole store at once: